corekube/cert-renew/README.md

   - i.e. SECRET_NAME=foobar-ssl-secret
  - NAMESPACE - the name of the namespace where the RC_NAMES exist
   - i.e. NAMESPACE=default
- - SECRET_OUTPUT_PATH - the file to write the new secret to
-  - i.e. SECRET_OUTPUT_PATH=/some/output/dir/ssl-secret.yaml
  - CRON_FREQUENCY - the 5-part frequency of the cron job.
 Default is a random time in the range `0-59 0-23 1-27 * *`